ankylat/sojourn2_smart_contracts/README.md

 · The minimum writing time is 8 minutes.
 If a person writes the 96 days for 8 minutes, that person will get their full allocation of $newen corresponding to this specific cycle (which is capped at 842_826 $newen - which is 10% \* TOTAL_SUPPLY / 192)

 · It doesn't make sense to establish now which will be the mechanism for the subsequent airdrops.
 Who knows where we (humanity) will be in two years.
 It is a decision that we will explore in the future as a community.

+...

+- does it make sense to put all the nfts on this smart contract? -> that would be an avenue for decentralization.